HeardLibrary/workshops/_posts/2016-02-05-audioProduction.md

 We all share and consume information in different mediums.
 Media is a broad term for technology used to store and transfer information ([Wikipedia](https://en.wikipedia.org/wiki/Media_(communication))).

 We are all familiar with producing and consuming textual media in our scholarly communications.
 However, other media could be used to share knowledge.
-Audio and video are two other examples of physical media used to store and share information.

 Let's learn how to create and share audio.
 We will practice creating an audio presentation to share our ideas and research.